Markov property: Examples

+Intuitive example

 Assume that an urn contains two red balls and one green ball.
 One ball was drawn yesterday, one ball was drawn today, and the final ball will be drawn tomorrow.
 All of the draws are "without replacement".

 Suppose you know that today's ball was red, but you have no information about yesterday's ball.
 The chance that tomorrow's ball will be red is 1/2.
 That's because the only two remaining outcomes for this random experiment are:

 On the other hand, if you know that both today and yesterday's balls were red, then you are guaranteed to get a green ball tomorrow.

 This discrepancy shows that the probability distribution for tomorrow's color depends not only on the present value, but is also affected by information about the past.
 This stochastic process of observed colors doesn't have the Markov property.
 Using the same experiment above, if sampling "without replacement" is changed to sampling "with replacement," the process of observed colors will have the Markov property.

+Stochastic processes

+Many prominent stochastic processes are Markov processes: The Brownian motion, the Brownian bridge, the stochastic exponential, the Ornstein-Uhlenbeck process and the Poisson process have the Markov property.